FaizalKarim280280/Roadment/README.md

 # Project Title: RoadMent
-Roadment is an end-to-end platform for segmetation of roads from satellite images.
+Roadment is an end-to-end platform for segmentation of roads from satellite images.
 We have built a website, integrated with a deep learning model using Flask API.
 A demo is provided below:

 ![Alt text](https://github.com/FaizalKarim280280/Roadment/blob/fk/plots/demo.gif)
 <br><br>